jtng3/tozny-rock-paper-scissors-game/README.md

 #### Outputs
 `judge.py` will write the following record to the Tozny database and share it with both players:

 An encrypted version of the winner of the round.
-The record's metadata will include the record type (`rps-result`), and the round number.
+The record's metadata will include the record type `rps-result`, and the round number.

 #### Algorithm
 1. Load the Tozny client credentials from the file specified by `tozny_client_credentials_filepath`.
 2. Initialize the Tozny client with the client credentials.
-4. Query the Tozny database for the encrypted moves that have been shared with Judge Clarence using the specified round number and the record type `rps-move`.
+3. Query the Tozny database for the encrypted moves that have been shared with Judge Clarence using the specified round number and the record type `rps-move`.
-5. Decrypt the moves using the Judge's private key.
+4. Decrypt the moves using the Judge's private key.
+5. Make sure that there are only two moves from two unique players for the specified round.
 6. Determine the winner of the round based on the moves.
 7. Encrypt the result of the game using Judge Clarence's credentials.
 8. Share the encrypted result of the game with both players using the `client.share()` function and the players' client IDs, which are included in the bundled moves.